thephpleague/csv/docs/9.0/reader/record-mapping.md

 If you prefer working with objects instead of typed arrays it is possible to map each record to a specified class.
 To do so a new `Serializer` class is introduced to expose a deserialization mechanism

-The class exposes three (3) methods to ease `array` to `object` conversion:
+The class exposes three (3) methods to ease `array` to `object` conversion in the context of Tabular data:

-- `Serializer::deserialize` which expect a single recrods as argument and returns on success an instance of the class.
+- `Serializer::deserialize` which expect a single record as argument and returns on success an instance of the class.
 - `Serializer::deserializeAll` which expect a collection of records and returns a collection of class instances.
-- and the public static method `Serializer::map` which is a quick way to declare and converting a single record into an object.
+- and the public static method `Serializer::map` which is a quick way to declare and convert a single record into an object.

 ```php
 use League\Csv\Serializer;